truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/ReplicationWithEncryptionSCALE.md

       If your source is a remote system, select **On a Different System**.
 The **Destination Location** automatically changes to **On this System**.
       If your source is the local TrueNAS SCALE system, you must select **On a Different System** from the **Destination Location** dropdown list to do remote replication.

-      TrueNAS shows the number snapshots available for replication.
+      TrueNAS shows the number of snapshots available for replication.

     b.
-Select an existing SSH connection to the remote system.
+Select an existing SSH connection to the remote system or create a new connection.
        Select **Create New** to open the **[New SSH Connection](#configure-a-new-ssh-connection)** configuration screen.

     c.
 Browse to the source pool/dataset(s), then click on the dataset(s) to populate the **Source** with the path.
        You can select multiple sources or manually type the names into the **Source** field.
+Separate multiple entries with commas.
        Selecting **Recursive** replicates all snapshots contained within the selected source dataset snapshots.

     d.
 Repeat to populate the **Destination** field.